 The trail gets hotter – Botox® Injections and Prolotherapy Injections

 Botox® Injections: Injection of the botulism toxin to prevent painful muscle spasms.

 - Prolotherapy: Injection of simple dextrose into the soft tissue of the neck to help rebuild the cervical ligaments.
-Restored ligament strength help prevent pain muscle spasms.
+Restored ligament strength helps prevent painful muscle spasms.

 Botox injections are not disease altering – they do not fix what is causing the muscle spasms

-It is clear that the main attribute of Botox injections is the reduction of pain through the management of painful muscle spasm.
+It is clear that the main attribute of Botox injections is the reduction of pain through the management of painful muscle spasms.
 This is symptom suppression.
-It should be noted that Botox injections are not disease altering, meaning they do not fix what is causing the muscle spasms.
+It should be noted that Botox injections are not disease-altering, meaning they do not fix what is causing the muscle spasms.

 In December 2017, researchers in Portugal published in The Cochrane Database of Systematic Reviews (10)

-Despite good results, these researchers wrote of the following concerns:
+Despite good results with Botox, these researchers wrote of the following concerns:

 - There is also moderate certainty in the evidence that people treated with botulinum toxin type A are at an increased risk of developing adverse events, most notably dysphagia (swallowing difficulties) and diffuse weakness (widespread muscle weakness).